trussworks/Engineering-Playbook/infrasec/tutorials/atlantis.md

     GitHub will send an email to our chosen email address to confirm we succesfully addted the key.

-1. **Store a Key in AWS SSM/Parameter Store** 🗝️
+### Store a Key in AWS SSM/Parameter Store 🗝️

 If we're using a pre-existing robot user, we can repurpose that Robot's existing deploy key.
 The easiest way to find this information may be to just log into the account where the robot user exists and look for a key that corresponds in name to the robot user.

 Assuming the robot user does not have access to our newly created account's `/atlantis-global` directory, we can simply copy/paste the key value into the parameter store for the account we want to use Atlantis in.

-    We can log into the console for the account we want to deploy Atlantis in (in our case, `transcom-gov-milmove-exp`), and add our key to AWS Systems Manager > Parameter Store using a naming convention like </directory/object_name> (ex. `/atlantis-global/atlantis_key`) as type `SecureString`.
+We can log into the console for the account we want to deploy Atlantis in (in our case, `transcom-gov-milmove-exp`), and add our key to AWS Systems Manager > Parameter Store using the naming convention `</directory/object_name>` (ex. `/atlantis-global/atlantis_key`) as type `SecureString`.
 Use "My current account" as the KMS key source.

-1. **Set up Docker** (optional) 🐋

-    Our project continues an established Docker pattern.
-We'll create a docker image for Atlantis and put that image in ECR with all our other images.
-Next, we can create (and define) an ECS task to retrieve our Atlantis image from ECR.
-This way, we can require our Atlantis instance to operate using our specific desired conditions.

-    However, you can use the Truss image

-    If we do not set the `atlantis_image` variable, we'll find `atlantis:latest` is used by default.
-This default is not recognized as updated when a new "latest" is released due to the word remaining unchanged.
-Therefore, we recommend passing in a numbered version of the Atlantis docker image to the `atlantis_image` var.

-1. **Create the Atlantis IAM role** 🎩 TODO
+### Create the Atlantis IAM role 🎩 TODO

+Whether not you chose to create a dedicated IAM user for Atlantis, you will need to create a role to assume.
+Atlantis needs a role in order to assume two functions for our module:

-## Add & validate a certificate for Atlantis
+### Add & validate a certificate for Atlantis

-Add a certificate to ACM, which [manages our certificates for us](https://github.com/transcom/transcom-infrasec-gov/pull/279).
-If we're using GovCloud, note that we can't create Route53 records in GovCloud.
-As a result, we'll need to:
+We'll need to add a new certificate to ACM, which [manages our certificates for us](https://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html).
+There are two steps: adding the certificate, and validating the certificate.
+We can't create **_and_** validate Route53 records in Govcloud.
+For a more thorough explanation, see our Engineering Playbook documentation on [ACM in GovCloud](https://github.com/trussworks/Engineering-Playbook/blob/23cad804d1390fc5def7a9f7b41d44db88b902a8/infrasec/aws/govcloud/gov-acm.md).
+To reiterate briefly here, we'll need to:

-1. Create _the certificate_ in GovCloud using the [`aws_acm_certificate` resource](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/acm_certificate)
+1. Create the new certificate in GovCloud using the [`aws_acm_certificate` resource](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/acm_certificate)
-1. Export the values as an output in the `output.tf` file like so:
+2. Export the values as an output in the `output.tf` file like so:

     ```hcl
     output "atlantis_cert_validation" {